hvdwolf/SofiaServerCustomKeyMod/README.md

 * double tap/triple tap of keys, meaning that you can "rotate" keys.
 For example: Your steering wheel BT or Mode/SRC button, can start the radio app on 1 tap, start a media player on 2 taps, or start the phone app on 3 taps.

 This Xposed module also contains the NoKill functionality.
-The SofiaServer kills almostall apps when going into deep-sleep.
-The NoKill option makes sure they are not killed.
+The SofiaServer kills almost all apps when going into deep-sleep.
+The NoKill option skips this "kill all apps" function.

 Note: Some apps prevent the unit from going into deep-sleep.
 The old SofiaServer simply killed these apps.
 This module doesn't do that.
-It means that the MCU can completely switch off the unit, resulting in a cold-boot upon switching on the contact.
+The MCU detects the apps keeping the CPU cores at higher frequency and can completely switch off the unit, resulting in a cold-boot upon switching on the contact.
 That is not the fault of this module.
 It is the fault of these bad behaving apps.
-A way to overcome this is to kill this specific bad behaving app on ACC_OFF event (key 98), and to start it on the ACC_ON event (key 97).
+A way to overcome this is to kill this specific bad behaving app(s) on ACC_OFF event (key 98), and to start them again on the ACC_ON event (key 97).